£899 - £3,995

-A spacious and beautifully refurbished contemporary home in prime waterside village location, offering off-road parking and extensive river views from the expansive terraces.
+A spacious and beautifully refurbished contemporary home sleeping up to 8 in a waterside village location, offering off-road parking and extensive river views from the expansive terraces.

 Concerned about COVID 19?
 Click for more information.